Ellon, Aberdeenshire: Leisure

-Ellon has a community centre, which includes a swimming pool and café.
+Ellon has a community centre at the Ellon Academy Community Campus, which includes a swimming pool.

-The Ythan Centre was a building dedicated to serving the needs of Ellon's teenage population.
-It is currently being used by Ellon Baptist Church who, from January 2019, began a five-year lease on the property which had been unoccupied since February 2016.
+The Ythan Centre was formerly used by Aberdeenshire Council’s community learning and development service and had been vacant since February 2016.
+In January 2019, Ellon Baptist Church began using the council-owned building under a five-year lease as a community and religious hub.

 The Meadows sports centre, located on the outskirts of Ellon, has many sporting facilities and clubs, including football and rugby pitches, an astroturf pitch for hockey, a gym, and a multi-use sports hall.
 The Meadows is also home to Ellon United football team, the Ellon Rugby Club and Ellon Hockey Club.

 Media

-The town has one weekly newspaper: the Ellon Times.
+The town has a local newspaper, the Ellon Times.

 Housing

 Ellon has benefited from the North Sea oil demand, and is one of the main dormitory towns for Aberdeen.
 It is part of the proposed Energetica corridor of development.
-During 2006, Ellon ranked as the town with the fourth most rapidly increasing average house prices in Scotland.

 Transport

 Ellon is bypassed by the A90 road, which offers convenient access to Aberdeen to the south and Peterhead and Fraserburgh to the north.
 Other major road links are the A920 west to Oldmeldrum and Huntly, and the A948 north to New Deer.

-Regular and frequent bus services link Ellon with Aberdeen, Inverurie, Peterhead, Fraserburgh and surrounding towns and villages, serving both the town centre and Ellon Park and Ride at the eastern edge of the town.
+Regular and frequent bus services link Ellon with Aberdeen, Inverurie, Peterhead, Fraserburgh and surrounding towns and villages.
+Services operate from both the town centre and Ellon Park and Ride at the eastern edge of the town.

-Ellon railway station was a principal station on the Great North of Scotland Railway line that ran from Aberdeen to Fraserburgh and Peterhead.
-Due to the Beeching Axe, passenger services were withdrawn on the Formartine and Buchan Railway line in 1965.
-Freight services continued on the line until 1979 (Fraserburgh only, the Maud-Peterhead section was closed in 1970), at which point the entire line was closed.
+Ellon railway station opened in 1861 on the Formartine and Buchan Railway, later becoming part of the Great North of Scotland Railway.
+It became a junction station in 1897 with the opening of the Boddam Branch, but lost this status when the branch closed in 1932.
+Passenger services on the Buchan line were withdrawn in 1965 as part of the Beeching Axe.

-The former railway line was purchased by Grampian Regional Council in 1981, and is now part of the National Cycling Route network.
+The former railway line is now part of the Formartine and Buchan Way, a long-distance walking and cycling route that follows the track of the disused Formartine and Buchan Railway through Aberdeenshire.

 Due to the population expansion since the North Sea Oil boom, the A90 has become overloaded between Aberdeen, Ellon and Peterhead.
 The Aberdeen Crossrail project has looked at reopening sections of the former railway, however as of March 2009 this is still unlikely.

-The Boddam Branch that ran to Boddam via Cruden Bay started at Ellon.
-This closed in 1945.